Are people increasingly losing their jobs via social media messages or e-mails instead of in person?

 Due to Digital Communication?

 Some observers suggest that the prevalence, at least of anecdotes, does have something to do with digital communication.
 It’s fast, and it has a wide reach.
 If other people are told of someone’s firing, or see a message about it via an e-mail or social media channel, they may spread the news before a more traditional method is used.
+When brands find out that you can increase your Instagram followers with Nitreo or have a Facebook page for employees at an affordable price, it seems like a no brainer to use social platforms to communicate.
 Some notifications of firings via these channels may thus be inadvertent.

 The increasing use of e-mail and social media in business might also be making the use of those channels seem logical and expectable for a termination.